awesomeWM/awesome/docs/90-FAQ.md

                        |--- name

-You can use the above identifiers (instance, class and name) in your `awful.rules.rules` table to do matching, tagging and other client manipulation.
+You can use the above identifiers (instance, class and name) in your `ruled.client.rules` table to do matching, tagging and other client manipulation.
 See the next FAQ answer for some examples.

 ### How to start clients on specific tags and others as floating?

-You can add matching rules to your `awful.rules.rules` table.
+You can add matching rules to your `ruled.client.rules` table.
 The default `rc.lua` already has several examples, but some more can be found in the
-@{awful.rules.rules|documentation}.
+@{ruled.client.rules|documentation}.

 ### How to start clients as slave windows instead of master?